RupertJS/rupert/src/di/README.md

 # Rupert DI Design

-Rupert Dependency Injection is meant as a system to allow quick and easy DI across an entire Node application.
+Rupert Dependency Injection is a system for quick and easy DI across a Node application.
+Inspired heavily by Angular 2, Rupert's DI API allows a variety of straightforward injection patterns.

 ## Binding